Bicheka/webmall/README.md

-# About me
+# About

-My name is David Martinez.
+# Bicheka

-I am a Computer Science student.
+This is an online mall where people and business can add their stores and sell their products.